-The renewed Water Conservation Surcharge is recommended to continue to be strictly designated for water conservation programs though:
+The renewed Water Conservation Surcharge is recommended to be renewed 1.5% and continue to be strictly designated for water conservation programs though:

 - 1. Conservation, education, and water use efficiency programs; and - 2.
 Research, development, and demonstration programs to advance science and technology with respect to water conservation.